 Applications of laser-based rail inspection

 Track measurements are necessary for the rail industry to ensure safety.
-Trolleys for short sections of track, And for longer rail routes, locomotives are used to carry these laser sensors.
+Trolleys for short sections of track, and for longer rail routes, locomotives are used to carry these laser sensors.
 With micrometer precision, manual and small locomotives use four 2D/3D profile sensors to check for bare or rusted steel rails.
 Via laser triangulation, the sensors provide width, inclination, irregularities, or damage values.
 The sensors reliably measure in all weather conditions, high levels of ambient light, such as sunlight, and any temperature.

 The laser-based rail profile measurement Artificial Intelligence algorithms automatically measure and detect changes related to gauge, cross-level, alignment, spikes, clips, tie plates, joint gap, joint bar bolting, rail surface wear, and tie grade.